The adjournment of the Parliament's Winter session has led to one of the biggest discussions, Delhi’s air pollution, being put on hold.

 Environment Minister Bhupendra Yadav was scheduled to respond to pollution in the Lok Sabha at around 6 pm on Thursday.
 Priyanka Gandhi was scheduled to initiate the debate on behalf of the opposition.

-Several Congress MPs submitted adjournment notices for an immediate discussion on pollution.
+Several Congress MPs even submitted adjournment notices for an immediate discussion on pollution.
 Kanyakumari MP Vijay Vasanth demanded that a national health emergency be declared in Delhi-NCR.
 However, the efforts were in vain.